DaanJG98/RNA-Seq-Workflow/README.md

 # RNA-Seq-Workflow
-A workflow for getting gene information based on RNA-Seq data This workflow is build using Snakemake, a pythonic workflow system
+A workflow for getting information for genes based on RNA-seq data.
+This workflow was built using Snakemake, a pythonic workflow system, and uses Python, Shell and R scripts for its various tasks.
+The workflow gathers the following information for genes and returns it a human-readable report:
-# algemeen uitleg, wat doet het etc.
+* NCBI ID
+* Nucleotide sequence and GC-percentage
+* Literature (PubMed)
+* KEGG pathways
+* Orthologs

 ## Get started

 Snakemake can be run on both Linux and Windows machines, though we find it more convenient to work with a Linux machine.
 If you are on a Windows platform, don't worry there are multiple solutions:
 1. Setting up a Linux virtual machine with for example VirtualBox